SOMCA/paprika-web/README.md

 CodesmellsAnno.jar go only on dockerTandoori.

 If you want use with GitHub:
-You need also have a info.json on the form of : { "token":"token_of_a_bot_account"}
-For have this token, you need to create a GitHub account, then create a token who have access to repo.
+You need also to read also readme of dockerweb,analyze,tandoori For have "token", you need to create a GitHub account, then create a token who have access to repo.

 When done, you need just to launch:
 ```